Mike Spracklen: Life and career

 Spracklen was born in Marlow, Buckinghamshire, England.
-He represented England and won a gold medal in the double sculls at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He represented the England team and won a gold medal in the double sculls at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 Spracklen's first major success was in coaching the Great Britain double scull to silver in the Montreal Olympic Games 1976.
 In 1984, he coached the Great Britain coxed four to gold at the Los Angeles Olympics, Britain's first Olympic gold medal in rowing since 1948.
 From that crew, he took Steve Redgrave and Andy Holmes to a further Olympic gold in the coxless pair (and bronze in the coxed pair) in Seoul in 1988, before moving to Canada as head coach of the national team in 1989.

 The Canadian men's eight took gold at the 1992 Olympics under his tutelage, and Spracklen moved on to coach the U.S. squad.
 He inaugurated the rowing venue at the new Chula Vista Olympic Training Center.
 After a disappointing finishing position of fifth in the 1996 Atlanta Olympic eights, he returned to Great Britain as the women's national team coach.

 Spracklen was also involved in the success of two highly successful single scullers, who switched to sculling from sweep rowing.
 After stroking the Canadian eight to gold in 1992, Derek Porter turned to single sculling and the following year became world champion.
 He continued to scull, and under Spracklen's programme he won silver in the 1996 Olympic Games.
 Jamie Koven also took to sculling after rowing in the US men's eight under Spracklen, and in 1997, he also became world champion.